predic8/openapi-rules/README.md

 # OpenAPI Spectral Rules

-Central place for the rules of the rfq-* demo projects
+Central place for the [Spectral](https://github.com/stoplightio/spectral) rules of the rfq-* demo projects.